giffordlabcvr/Dengue-GLUE/README.md

 `GLUE> run file buildDengueProject.glue`

 This will build the base project, which contains a minimal set of feature definitions, clade categories, reference sequences, and alignments.

+The **Dengue-GLUE** base project can be extended with additional layers, openly available via GitHub.
+These include **[NCBI-Dengue-GLUE](https://github.com/giffordlabcvr/NCBI-Dengue-GLUE)**: which extends Dengue-GLUE through the incorporation of all DENV sequence data published in NCBI GenBank.

 ## Usage